AlexeyK2021/AlexeyK2021/README.md

 - 👋 Hi, I’m @AlexeyK2021
-- 👀 I’m interested in programming and game development
+- 👀 I’m interested in programming, game development and Android
-- 🌱 I’m currently learning Java and C#
+- 🌱 I’m currently learning Kotlin and C#
 - 💞️ I’m looking to collaborate on big companies and small groups
 - 📫 How to reach me?
 I don't know.